 The Changing Landscape in Today’s Race to Space

-After five decades of space exploration, the landscape has changed significantly to include emerging countries and the private sector in the race to space.
-Saint-Gobain Seals now works with a number of new space companies in the private sector, in addition to traditional space companies, with about 50 percent of its aerospace business today in each.
+After six decades of space exploration, the landscape has changed significantly to include emerging countries and the private sector in the race to space.
+Omniseal Solutions now works with a number of new space companies in the private sector, in addition to traditional space companies, with about 50 percent of its aerospace business today in each.

 Who are the key players?
 Who sits at the private space table?
 SpaceX, founded by Elon Musk in 2002 to design, manufacture, and launch advanced rockets and spacecraft with the ultimate goal of enabling people to live on other planets, is one example of a modern and innovative company.
 It became the first private company to return a spacecraft from low Earth orbit in 2010, and its Dragon spacecraft became the first commercial spacecraft to deliver cargo to and from the International Space Station in 2012.
 In February 2018, its Falcon Heavy rocket carried a red Tesla Roadster into space, which has now traveled beyond Mar’s orbit, and which fans of “Starman” are still tracking to this day.